devpro/mongodb-atlas-dotnet-client/README.md

 ### How to configure

-An API key must be created in MongoDB Atlas, follow the instructions given in the page [Configure Atlas API Access](https://docs.atlas.mongodb.com/configure-api-access/).
+An API key must be created in MongoDB Atlas.
+If you're not familier with it, the instructions are given in the page [Configure Atlas API Access](https://docs.atlas.mongodb.com/configure-api-access/).

 This action should provide you with the public key and the private key.